mozilla/application-services/docs/howtos/upgrading-nss-guide.md

 The build code is located in the [`libs/`](https://github.com/mozilla/application-services/tree/main/libs) folder.

 The version string is located in the beginning of [`build-all.sh`](https://github.com/mozilla/application-services/blob/b0b3daa6580d04906fc53e9e479e8bebb464cf78/libs/build-all.sh#L8-L11).

-For most NSS upgrades, the only action needed is to bump the version number in this file and update the downloaded archive checksum.
+ For most NSS upgrades, you'll need to bump the version number in this file and update the downloaded archive checksum.
+Then follow the steps for [Updating the cross-compiled NSS Artifacts](#updating-the-cross-compiled-nss-artifacts) below.
 The actual build invocations are located in platform-specific script files (e.g. [`build-nss-ios.sh`](https://github.com/mozilla/application-services/blob/b0b3daa6580d04906fc53e9e479e8bebb464cf78/libs/build-nss-ios.sh)) but usually don't require any changes.

 To test out updating NSS version: